mkupferman/lpif-dbxdriverack/README.md

   this is provided, the discovery feature is bypassed.
 * `--scan-time` - The number of seconds to wait for devices to respond after a discovery scan is initiated.
 The default is 5 seconds.
-* `-m`, `--while-muted` - This will temporarily mute the DriveRack outputs while applying the settings, then restore the previous mute states after, to potentially avoid unwanted noise during adjustment.
+* `--muted/--no-muted` - By default, temporarily mute the DriveRack outputs while applying the settings, then restore the previous mute states after, to potentially avoid unwanted noise during adjustment.
+Use `--no-muted` to disable this behavior.
 * `-r`, `--reset-unmapped` - Normally, any bands that are not mapped to a DriveRack output will be left alone.
 This option will reset any unmapped bands to have no processing.